Can anyone run a 5K?Aug 21, 2023

 Have you always wanted to run a 5k but found it too much to take on?
-Perhaps you have downloaded the app, but got unravelled halfway through? (that’s common btw).
-With the re-opening of ParkRun in the UK it got us wondering how many people will be attending for the first time.
-More importantly, will it now encourage new runners to go out and work towards that first runner’s goal – achieving a 5K!
+Perhaps you have downloaded the app, but got unraveled halfway through? (that’s common btw).

-Did you know that during the first lockdown in 2020, more than 858,000 people downloaded the C25K app in the UK between March and the end of June?
-That’s a whopping 92% increase on the same period the year before!
+Did you know that during the pandemic during the first lockdown, more than 858,000 people downloaded the C25K app in the UK between March and the end of June?
+That’s a whopping 92% increase in the same period the year before!
+Every year, The London Marathon continues to see an increase in the number of people signing up to do the race and battle it out for a ballot place.
+Running it would seem, is as popular as ever.

-First of all, know that you are not a failure because you have yet to run a 5K on the C25K app.
-That plan is just one way to achieve it, and in our opinion, it doesn’t suit everyone.
+It's great that the app is free and it works for a lot of people, but there can be massive metaphorical walls along the way, and in our opinion, it doesn’t suit everyone.
 It’s so easy to decide that running isn’t for you when you don’t complete the plan in just nine weeks!

 So where does the original plan fall down for some runners?